As usual, create a directory to hold today's files. All programs that you write today should be stored in this directory.

 Passwords are possibly the most important way that individuals can ensure their own safety on the Internet.
 However, it is also typically the easiest thing for a hacker to figure out, or to get their hands on.
 This is simply because most Internet users choose incredibly weak passwords.
 The easiest way to get around this issue to to use a randomly generated password.

-Write a function called generate_password(size)
+Write a function called generate_password(size), which

 takes a positive integers as a parameter.
 Your program should